-READMISSION POLICY: Students who have not been in attendance at Point University for greater than ten consecutive weeks may apply for readmission.
-Students who have been previously enrolled in any Point University program may apply for readmission.
-The Application for Readmission must be completed and filed with the appropriate off-site location and all requested documents submitted for consideration.
+RE-ADMISSION POLICY: Students who have not been in attendance at Point University for ten consecutive weeks may be eligible for re-admission.
+Students who have been previously enrolled in any Point University program may be eligible to apply for re-admission.
+The Readmit Application must be completed and filed with the Access Admissions office and all requested documents submitted for consideration.
 It is important to include the names of any academic institutions attended since enrollment at Point University.
-Students approved for readmission will be assigned an individual start date according to their academic standing.
+The request for readmission must be submitted thirty (30) days prior to the intended cohort start date.

-Students will be considered for readmission who:
+Students will be considered for re-admission who:

-- 1. Receive approval that all previous business and academic matters have been resolved (clearance will be obtained from the University's Financial Aid, Registrar and Student Accounts Offices); - 2.
+- 1. Receive approval and clearance to affirm all previous business and academic matters have been resolved (clearance will be obtained from the University's Business, Financial Aid, Registrar and Student Services offices); - 2.
 Have a minimum 2.0 GPA from Point University; and - 3.
 Have not been in attendance at any Point University program for more than ten weeks.

-International Students
+International Student